 Forms, textures, and colors emphasizing the body and softness reference sexuality to reveal and challenge carnal boundaries between immature/adult, accepted/taboo, innocent/guilty, and empowered/objectified.

-Through dissecting feminine myth and utilizing significant materials and actions, these enigmatic sculptures subversively contribute to an evolving femininity while investigating repetition and mutation as acts of cleansing renewal.
+By dissecting feminine myth and using materials, actions, and processes associated with those myths, these enigmatic sculptures subversively contribute to an evolving femininity while proposing repetition and change as acts of cleansing renewal.

 —Meg Stein, 2017